How Coronavirus is Affecting Funerals

 We will discuss with each family individually what we feel has a realistic possibility of taking place, although this is of course outside our control and will need to be amended if guidance changes.

-As with many companies, the self-isolation recommendations are having an impact on us, some staff are no longer at work, others working from home.
-Due to this we are asking that wherever possible, arrangements are made by phone/video link, paperwork will then be posted or emailed as necessary.
+We ask that wherever possible, arrangements are made by phone/video link, paperwork will then be posted or emailed as necessary.
 Where absolutely essential, we can receive people at our premises, by prior arrangement only, with a maximum of 2 people attending, subject to existing self-isolation recommendations.

 From Monday 6th July, we will be resuming our limousine service with the following in place, please note that failure to adhere to these guidelines may result in a refusal of travel: